bitmark-inc/docs/intro.md

 ## The Problem & Our Solution

 Unfortunately, rights are being eroded as we transform from a physical society to a digital society.
 Music, books, and movies are being released online, but there's no secondary market: once a creator removes something from sale, it's gone forever.
-Your health records are being recorded online, but it's often hard or impossible for other healthcare practicioners to access those records, and _you_ may not be able to do so at all.
+Your health records are being recorded digitally, but it's often hard or impossible for other healthcare practicioners to access those records, and _you_ may not be able to do so at all.
 You share information about yourself to social media networks, but you have no control over the corporations that are reselling your information to advertising networks and other data collectors.

+Worse, we're not thinking about how we could be using the advantages of the electronic world to expand on traditional rights.
+We could be engineering rights that are fully autonomous: dynamically controlled by the people who they apply to and their agents.
+As we take our society digital, there are vast possibilities to create a new era of programmable rights.

 That's where the Bitmark Rights System comes in.
-Its goal is to protect your rights in the digital world, so that you don't lose what should be your inalienable privileges just because you went online.
+Its goal is to give you a full array of rights in the digital world: protecting your inalienable privileges and using the power of the digital world to take them to the next level.

 ## The Bitmark Core

-The **Bitmark Rights System** is Bitmark's core technology; it's focused on allowing you to record, transfer, and use rights.
+The **Bitmark Rights System** is Bitmark's core technology; it's focused on allowing you to record, transfer, use, and program rights.
 It's a blockchain-based technology that uses an immutable and trustless ledger to permanently record the establishment and (potentially) transfer of rights of a variety of types.
-It's accessible through a mobile app and a command-line interface, while APIs in a number of programming languages allow developers to create their own applications that interface with the Bitmark Rights System.
+It's accessible through a mobile app and a command-line interface, while APIs in a number of programming languages allow developers to create their own applications to interface with the Bitmark Rights System.

 ## Hohlfeldian Rights